 If you have six days in Italy, it's best to keep things simple and focus on one or two destinations.
 Divide your time between Rome and the Amalfi Coast, spend a few days sipping wine or cycling through country roads in Tuscany, hike through the villages of the Cinque Terre, or enjoy the luxury of private tours in Venice and Florence: find out how with these five unique itineraries.

 With a week in Italy, you could see the highlights of two or three major cities, or base yourself in one region for a week of in-depth cultural (and culinary) experiences.
-Explore the wonders of Sicily, cycle through Tuscany, relax in easygoing Puglia, choose a family-friendly itinerary featuring several Italian cities, or indulge in some of the country's best food and wine-themed tour of the country: here are five unique trip plans to try.
+Explore the wonders of Sicily, drive through Tuscany, relax on the beautiful Amalfi Coast, choose a highlights itinerary featuring several Italian cities, or indulge in some of the country's best food and wine-themed tour of the country: here are five unique trip plans to try.

 If you have eight days to spend in Italy, you don't have to limit yourself to one region.
 Take a classic tour of Venice, Florence, and Rome, cycle the clifftop roads of Sardinia, boat around Lake Como, discover Sicily's antiquities, and sip wine in Chianti.
 Here are five unique itinerary suggestions.